polyfact/polyfire-chat-react-vite-ts-boilerplate/README.md

 # 🤖 sample-example-polyfact-chat

-Jumpstart your chat experience using the Polyfact SDK, powered by React and styled with love using styled-components!
+Jumpstart your chat experience using the Polyfact SDK, powered by React and styled using styled-components!
 Vite and TypeScript bring speed and type safety.

 ## 📌 Table of Contents